raffaellasuardini/djangonauts-stats/README.md

 # Djangonauts Stats
-A script that retrieve the Pull Request, created and merged and Issue created by Djangonauts.
+A script that retrieve the Pull Request (open, merged, and closed but not merged) and Issue created by Djangonauts.

 # Installation
 1. This script uses the `gh` CLI to search and filter PRs and Issues.
 [Check the gh CLI installation instructions](https://github.com/sakhawy/django-news-pr-filter#:~:text=gh%20CLI%20installation%20instructions).